ScottLogic/blog/_posts/2025-11-17-testing-open-source-llms-with-ragas.md

 ## The evaluation pipeline

-As mentioned before on the Evaluation with Ragas we developed a systematic evaluation workflow, starting with a baseline Q&A dataset from AstraZeneca’s ESG report, using carefully crafted prompts to ensure consistent, high-quality answers for accurate performance assessment.
+As mentioned before on the evaluation with Ragas we developed a systematic evaluation workflow, starting with a baseline Q&A dataset from AstraZeneca’s ESG report, using carefully crafted prompts to ensure consistent, high-quality answers for accurate performance assessment.
 This baseline ensured that all models were tested under consistent and comparable conditions.

 Next, we created a wrapper around the InferESG API to automate the following sequence: